eth-act/zkevm-benchmark-workload/README.md

     - For stateless-validator, supports multiple execution clients (`--execution-client reth` or `--execution-client ethrex`).
     - Automatically handles zkVM compilation and execution through Docker containers.
     - Collects cycle count metrics reported by each zkVM platform.
     - Saves results using the `metrics` crate into the appropriate subdirectory within `zkevm-metrics/`.
+For `stateless-validator` guest programs, results are organized by execution client then zkVM type.
+For other guest program types, results are organized directly by zkVM type.

 3. **Automatic zkVM Management:**
     - All zkVMs are now managed through EreDockerized, eliminating the need for manual toolchain setup.